-A part-time nurse provides daily health services to day and boarding students at Bement.
+A full-time nurse provides daily health services to day and boarding students at Bement.
 When the school nurse is not on campus, the nurses at the Deerfield Academy Health Center may be consulted for health issues.
 Parents will be notified if a student becomes ill or injured at school.
-Because the majority of students at Bement are day students, most will see their own healthcare provider for routine health issues.
+Day students are expected to see their own healthcare provider for routine health issues.

-Boarding students may receive outpatient medical care at the Deerfield Academy Health Center from either the physician or nurse practitioner on staff.
+• Boarding students may receive outpatient medical care at the Deerfield Academy Health Center from either the physician or nurse practitioner on staff.

 - In-patient care is available to boarders who require evening or weekend care.
 Student insurance may be charged for in-patient care, lab tests, medications, radiology, and other services provided by the Health Center or outside providers.
 Student accounts will be charged for services not covered by insurance. - Emergency care will be provided at any appropriate local center, if necessary.
 Students will be transported by ambulance as needed. - All families should notify the Health Office when a diagnosis occurs, particularly of contagious illnesses such as influenza, chicken pox, strep, or similar ailments.
-Please also refer to Return to School After Illness on pg.
-35.
+Please also refer to Return to School After Illness (on pg.
+35)